Sharath-Spectral/Python-Course_2023/README.md

-# Analysis of transmission electron micrscopy multidimensional data using python library Hyperspy
+# Analysis of transmission electron microscopy multidimensional data using python library Hyperspy

 Hyperspy can used for a wide variety of data analysis in transmission electron microsocopy such as Image processing, energy dispersive spectroscopy (EDS), electron energy loss spectroscopy (EELS) etc.